 - Though consciousness-altering states are encouraged by myself (just as they are in nearly every spiritual tradition) they are used to help people to access things like personal freedom, peace and authenticity.
 They are not used to suppress doubts.
 Doubt is natural and a beneficial calling for knowing.

 - I have many opinions about the healthiest or best ways to do certain things.
-Like any spiritual teacher, my opinion is in fact the cornerstone of my career.
+Like any spiritual leader, my opinion is in fact the cornerstone of my career.
 But I encourage people to try on the opinions and decide if they are benefitted by it.
 If not, they are encouraged to drop them and pick up a belief that better serves them.
 I am an initiator, but I am not a dictator.
 I do not dictate what people do unless they ask for my opinion and then it is their choice to implement the suggestion or not.
 No one in this group needs my permission for anything and needing permission suggests a lack of self-trust.
 I teach people to govern themselves.

 - This is perhaps the item on the list that is the most accurate.
 I do not think the groups “specialness” makes it any better or higher than any other group, but I do think it is very special.
 I do not think humanity needs to be saved and that I am the only one to save it, but I am here on an important mission and so are many of us at this time.
 And my life experiences as well as my inborn spiritual abilities do qualify me for this purpose and role.